 You must have RV Insurance on the road!
 This is your home and if anything happens to it, you'd be in big trouble.
 Make sure to use a company that provides “full timer” insurance so you know you're covered in any situation.
 We use Foremost (a branch of Farmers) but any insurance that keeps you protected will do.

 This is the first place we look when we are looking to buy supplies on the road.
-The two-day shipping of Amazon Prime allows you to get the things you need without leaving the RV Park.
-Being able to use Amazon Video and Amazon Music too is just icing on the cake.
+The two-day shipping of Amazon Prime allows you to get the things you need without leaving the RV.
+It comes with free access to Amazon Video (rival to Netflix) and Amazon Music (rival to iTunes/Spotify) which is just icing on the cake.
+We love it so much we partnered with Amazon to showcase our favorite gear!

 There are some locations where it is inconvenient to get a package shipped or the campground simply won't allow it.
 Luckily, there is normally a Walmart near-by.
 We usually will only utilize the ship-to-store feature to get things delivered to the nearest store.
 It is a handy feature that keeps us from browsing the aisles and ending up with more items that we need.